-- (1) Unless the receipts are exempt under Section 7-9-40 NMSA 1978: - (a) the receipts of vehicle or animal owners from winning purse money at races held in New Mexico are receipts from performing services in New Mexico and are subject to the gross receipts tax if any charge is made for attending, observing or broadcasting the race. - (b) receipts of vehicle drivers, animal riders and drivers and other persons from receiving a percentage of the owner's purse are receipts from performing services in New Mexico and are subject to the gross receipts tax, unless the person receiving the percentage of purse money is an employee, as that term is defined in 3.2.105.7 NMAC, of the owner. - (2) Where there is an agreement between the driver, rider or other person and the owner for distribution of the winning purse, then only the amount received pursuant to the agreement is gross receipts of the driver, rider or other person receiving the distribution.
+Unless the receipts are exempt under Section 7-9-40 NMSA 1978: (1)

+the receipts of vehicle or animal owners from winning purse money at races held (a) in New Mexico are receipts from performing services in New Mexico and are subject to the gross receipts tax if any charge is made for attending, observing or broadcasting the race.

+receipts of vehicle drivers, animal riders and drivers and other persons from (b) receiving a percentage of the owner's purse are receipts from performing services in New Mexico and are subject to the gross receipts tax, unless the person receiving the percentage of purse money is an employee, as that term is defined in 3.2.105.7 NMAC, of the owner.

+Where there is an agreement between the driver, rider or other person and the owner for (2) distribution of the winning purse, then only the amount received pursuant to the agreement is gross receipts of the driver, rider or other person receiving the distribution.

+Racetrack operators.
+Receipts of operators of racetracks other than horse racetracks, (3) from gate admission fees and entrance fees paid by drivers are subject to the gross receipts tax.
+Any portion of these fees paid out by the operator as prizes are not exempt or deductible since the payments are part of the operator's cost of doing business.

+F. Advertising services: The service of advertising is performed and initially used at the location of the intended recipient or viewer regardless of where related services may be performed or the location of the advertiser who purchases the advertising services.
-M. Advertising receipts of a newspaper or broadcaster:

-- (1) The receipts of a New Mexico newspaper or a person engaged in the business of radio or television broadcasting from performing advertising services in New Mexico do not include the customary commission paid to or received by a nonemployee advertising agency or a nonemployee solicitation representative, when said advertising services are performed pursuant to an allocation or apportionment agreement entered into between them prior to the date of payment. - (2) Receipts of a New Mexico newspaper or a person engaged in the business of radio or television broadcasting from the sale of advertising services to an advertising agency for resale may be deducted from gross receipts if the advertising agency delivers a nontaxable transaction certificate to the newspaper or the person engaged in the business of radio or television broadcasting.
-The subsequent sale must be in the ordinary course of business and subject to the gross receipts tax, or the advertising agency will be subject to the compensating tax on the value of the advertising service at the time it was rendered.
-This version of Paragraph (2) of Subsection M of 3.2.1.18 NMAC applies to transactions occurring on or after July 1, 2000. - N. Advertising space in pamphlets: Receipts from selling advertising service to New Mexico merchants in a pamphlet printed outside New Mexico and distributed wholly inside New Mexico are receipts from performing an advertising service in New Mexico.
-Such receipts are subject to the gross receipts tax. - O. Billboard advertising: Receipts derived from contracts to place advertising on outdoor billboards located within the state of New Mexico are receipts from performing an advertising service in New Mexico.
+Advertising receipts of a newspaper or broadcaster.
+The receipts of a New Mexico (1) newspaper or a person engaged in the business of radio or television broadcasting from performing advertising services in New Mexico do not include the customary commission paid to or received by a nonemployee advertising agency or a nonemployee solicitation representative, when said advertising services are performed pursuant to an allocation or apportionment agreement entered into between them prior to the date of payment.

+Advertising space in pamphlets.
+Receipts from selling advertising service to New (2) Mexico merchants in a pamphlet printed outside New Mexico and distributed wholly inside New Mexico are receipts from performing an advertising service in New Mexico.
+Such receipts are subject to the gross receipts tax.

+(3) Billboard advertising.
+Receipts derived from contracts to place advertising on outdoor billboards located within the state of New Mexico are receipts from performing an advertising service in New Mexico.
 Such receipts are subject to the gross receipts tax, regardless of the location of the advertiser.
+G.

-P. Day care centers:
+Day care centers or licensed child care assistance programs: